cocos-creator/firedoc-2.x/docs/classes/Files.md

 directory instead of *into* it.

 Known issues:
-- Doesn't preserve ownership or permissions on copied files/directories.
+- Doesn&#x27;t preserve ownership or permissions on copied files/directories.

 | meta |   |
 |------|---|